 - 1.2.1.
 A cluster or horticulture cluster refers to a specific regional or geographical concentration whether existing or induced, of targeted horticultural crop(s).
 This concentration provides opportunities for specialization in various stages of the horticultural value chain, including but not limited to production, post-harvest management, marketing, and exports.
 For the purpose of this scheme, a cluster must fulfil the following criteria: - Location: Location: The cluster (and all the proposed infrastructure to be developed within it) must be located within 50-100km (≤50km for population <10 lakhs, ≤80km for population of 10-15 lakhs and ≤100km for population >15 lakhs) of the identified urban centre.
 This distance shall be measured as the ariel distance (distance on map) between the proposed cluster infrastructure and the nearest point of the administrative boundary of the district within which the identified urban center/ city falls. - Mandated Crops: The cluster must have in primary focus the three TOP crops (i.e., Tomato, Onion and Potato).
-In addition, in order to be eligible for assistance under the scheme, the cluster must also ensure regular supply of essentials like Cabbage, Cauliflower, Okra, Brinjal, Capsicum, Cucumber, Gourd, Coriander, Lemon, Ginger, Green chilli, Garlic etc. - Optional Crops: In addition to the mandated crops the cluster must also have no less than ten (10) of the indicative list of optional crops like Squash, Jack fruit, Beans, Drumstick, Beet root, Zucchini, Carrots, Radish, Cucurbits, Green Peas, Amaranthus, Fenugreek, Spinach etc. In addition to these crops, the cluster may operate in any number of additional fruit and vegetable crops. - Geographical and Administrative Boundaries: The proposed cluster, whether it is an existing cluster or an induced cluster, must be located entirely within the boundaries of a single State or Union Territory.
+In addition, in order to be eligible for assistance under the scheme, the cluster must also ensure regular supply of essentials (List as released and updated by NHB from time to time). - Optional Crops: In addition to the mandated crops the cluster must also have no less than ten (10) of the indicative list of optional crops (List as released and updated by NHB from time to time).
+In addition to these crops, the cluster may operate in any number of additional fruit and vegetable crops. - Geographical and Administrative Boundaries: The proposed cluster, whether it is an existing cluster or an induced cluster, must be located entirely within the boundaries of a single State or Union Territory.
 This ensures administrative coherence and effective governance of the cluster activities.
 Exceptions like in case of Delhi/NCR, Chandigarh, Puducherry etc where other state boundaries overlap can be considered by the Approval Committee. - Minimum Offtake from Farmers within Identified Cluster Boundaries: The Implementing Agency shall ensure that at least 50% of the total annual offtake of the produce for supply in the cities under the project shall be produced by the farmers within the identified cluster boundaries and mentioned as part of their Business Plan.